GingerNinja23/ipop-documentation/googlesoc2015-projects.md

 Mapping of VPN endpoints, STUN, TURN, XMPP servers and links on a map

-2) Support for additional virtual device endpoints and ad-hoc links
+## 2) Support for additional virtual device endpoints and tincan links

-Summary: Users have requested support for OS/X, iOS, and the ability to create links over BlueTooth to cover a wider range of devices and support ad-hoc pairing.
+**Summary**: Users have requested support for OS/X, iOS, and the ability to create links over BlueTooth to cover a wider range of devices and support ad-hoc pairing.

-Requirements:
+**Requirements**:
 Extend IPOP’s tap module to support virtual network interfaces available for OS/X and iOS Extend IPOP’s tincan module (and jingle if needed) to support ad-hoc links over BlueTooth

-3) Service authentication improvements
+## 3) Service authentication improvements

-Summary: Users have requested the ability to authenticate IPOP endpoints without storing XMPP username/password on a configuration file.
+**Summary**: Users have requested the ability to authenticate IPOP endpoints without storing XMPP username/password on a configuration file.
 Furthermore, currently tincan does not authenticate requests from a controller running on the local host

-Requirements:
+**Requirements**:
 Extend IPOP’s tincan module (and jingle if needed) to allow X.509-based authentication to XMPP server Extend IPOP’s tincan module and controller library to allow authenticated controller/tincan API calls and notifications